The Chess Players (film): Production

+The production of the film included studio shootings at Indrapuri Studio in Kolkata, where the sets were designed by art director Bansi Chandragupta.
+Indrapuri Studio was indeed used to recreate Lucknow for the film.There were location shoots near Lucknow, including in a village close to the city, for outdoor scenes.

 Reception

 The film was well received upon its release.
 Despite the film's limited budget, The Washington Post critic Gary Arnold gave it a positive review; "He [Ray] possesses what many overindulged Hollywood filmmakers often lack: a view of history".
 According to Martin Scorsese, "This film deals with a moment of incredible change in Indian history and is told from a comical view that is a hallmark of Ray’s work.
 Watching it again, I realize this is what it must really feel like to live through a moment of historic change.
 It feels this big and tragic at the same time."

 Awards and nominations

 Preservation

 The Chess Players was preserved by the Academy Film Archive in 2010.